kfitz/reading-notebook/en/pages/burnett.md

-Burnett, Ron.
-How Images Think.
+# Burnett, Ron. *How Images Think*.
 Cambridge, Mass: MIT Press, 2004.

-Introduction
+## Introduction

 "Images are no longer just representations or interpreters of human actions.
 They have become central to every activity that connects humans to each other and to technology -- mediators, progenitors, interfaces -- as much reference points for imformation and knowledge as visualization of human creativity.
 However, the relationship between human beings and the cultural artifacts they use and create is by no means direct or transparent" (Burnett xiv)